 How mining, logging, and salmon farms can hurt

 Salmon return to the exact spot where they hatched, and this homing behavior depends on olfactory (smells) memory.

 Even small changes in the mineral or metal content of streams can keep salmon from finding their way home, which is why — in addition to banning salmon farms — Alaska's state constitution prohibits contamination of salmon rivers by mining and logging operations.

-Atlantic salmon are industrially farm-raised in many parts of the world, including British Columbia, which borders Washington State and Alaska.
+Atlantic salmon are industrially farm-raised in many parts of the world, including Norway, Ireland, Scotland, Chile, and British Columbia in Canada.

 To a much lesser extent, Pacific king (chinook) and silver (coho) salmon are farm-raised, in New Zealand, Chile, and Washington State, with some silver salmon being raised indoors.

 To learn more, browse the articles in the Farmed Salmon section of our newsletter archive.